inlets/inlets-pro/README.md

 * Support for any TCP protocol
 * Pass-through for L4 proxy
+* Reverse proxy and tunnel for L7 proxy
 * Automatic Let's Encrypt when used as an L7 proxy
 * Automatic TLS encryption for tunnel and control-port
 * Automatic port-detection, announced by client